xray-imaging/2bm-docs/docs/source/user/item_007.rst

 - login in the the APS data management system using the same badge number/password combination that use to access the APS poroposal system but put a "d" in front of the badge number
 - if you forgot your password you can reset it `here <https://beam.aps.anl.gov/pls/apsweb/forgot_password.start_process>`_
 - go to /gdata/dm/2BM/ then seach for your data by year-month/PI last name
+- set an end point on your computer (see `Globus EndPoint <https://www.globus.org/globus-connect-personal>`_)
+- download the data!

 Raw Data Viewer
 ---------------